robmonday/serverConfig3/README.md

 1. Configured the local timezone to UTC ("dpkg-reconfigure tzdata", selected etc/UTC using menu)

-1. Installed and configured Apache to serve a Python mod_wsgi application ("apt-get install apache2", "apt-get install libapache2-mod-wsgi")
+1. Installed and configured Apache to serve a Python mod_wsgi application ("apt-get install apache2", "apt-get install libapache2-mod-wsgi").
+Visted 52.33.143.150/index.html to confirm install worked properly.

 1. How to install and configure PostgreSQL???